Robust estimation of polyserial correlation coefficients: A density power divergence approach: Introduction

 Empirical research in the psychological, social, and health sciences often features data that contain both continuous and ordered categorical (ordinal) random variables.
 Examples of continuous variables are household income, blood pressure, or time spent doing an activity of interest, while examples of ordinal variables are responses to rating scales (measuring, e.g., personality traits, wellbeing, or overall health), relationship status (with categories such as \emph{single}, \emph{in a relationship}, and \emph{married}), or grouped measurements of continuous variables like one's income group.
 The association between a continuous and an ordinal variable is typically modeled by means of \emph{polyserial correlation} \citep{pearson1909}.
 Polyserial correlation is a key building block in the analysis of mixed data, particularly structural equation models (SEMs).
 For instance, the popular \proglang{R} package \pkg{lavaan} \citep{lavaan} for SEM analyses by default uses polyserial correlation for SEMs involving both continuous and ordinal variables.

 The polyserial correlation model postulates the existence of a latent continuous variable that underlies and governs the observed ordinal variable through an unobserved discretization process.
 The correlation between the observed continuous variable and the latent variable is called \emph{polyserial correlation}, whereas the correlation between the observed continuous and the observed ordinal variable is called \emph{point} polyserial correlation, where the latter can be computed from the former.
 For identification, the polyserial correlation model assumes that the observed continuous variable and the latent continuous variable are jointly normally distributed, thereby making it a partially-latent normality model.
 Estimation is typically conducted by means of maximum likelihood \citep{cox1974,olsson1982}.
 However, the validity of the partially-latent normality assumption is often questionable in practice \citep[e.g.,][]{barbiero2025,demirtas2016,bedrick1995}.
+Disquietingly, though, central statistical properties of polyserial correlation crucially depend on this very assumption to hold true: Violations of partially-latent normality have been shown to have potentially devastating effects on identification \citep[e.g.,][]{moss2023} and maximum likelihood estimation \citep[e.g.,][]{bedrick1995} of polyserial correlation.
+Nonnormality of (partially) latent variables can also introduce serious biases in SEM analyses conducted with software that assumes such normality \citep[e.g.,][]{foldnes2022,foldnes2020polycor}, such as \pkg{lavaan} \citep{lavaan}, \pkg{LISREL} \citep{lisrel}, and \pkg{Mplus} \citep{Mplus}.